KamitaniLab/InterSiteNeuralCodeConversion/README.md

 1. Navigate to the `reconstruction` directory.
 2. Follow the provided README for detailed instructions on setting up the environment and usage.

-### Quantitative evaluation
+### Quantitative Evaluation
-The quantitative evaluation are presented in terms of conversion accuracy, decoding accuracy, and identification accuracy.
+The quantitative evaluations are presented in terms of conversion accuracy, decoding accuracy, and identification accuracy.

-#### Conversion accuracy
+#### Conversion Accuracy
 To calculate raw correlations for conversion accuracy, navigate to the `conversion_accuracy` directory and run:

 - For content loss-based converters: